oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_And_Drift_Demo_Image_10-1.png " ")

-9. Go to Drift Results tab and create a drift definition.
+9. Go to the Drift Results tab and create a drift definition.

   ![](images/Compare_And_Drift_Demo_Image_10.png " ")